wpsharks/comet-cache-kb/questions/2015/88-how-can-i-build-a-salt-for-all-mobile-devices.md

 ### Step 3: Define Version Salt in Dashboard

-Here we tell ZenCache to use the `zc_is_mobile()` return value as the Version Salt.
+Here we tell Comet Cache to use the `zc_is_mobile()` return value as the Version Salt.
 Thus, if it's a mobile device, the Version Salt becomes the word `mobile`.
 If it's not, the Version Salt is empty.
 This effectively splits the cache into two parts.
 Mobile and _not_ mobile.

 ![2015-09-08_17-29-04](https://cloud.githubusercontent.com/assets/1563559/9751276/30fd8ef2-564f-11e5-9bdb-4507fbfabe5e.png)